GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 ### description (optional)

 The human-readable purpose for the app shortcut.
-It is not used at the time of writing.
+It is not used at the time of writing but may be exposed to assistive technology in the future.

 ### url